yuhonghong66/SimpleSeq2Seq/README.md

 This repository is the implementation of simple seq2seq model (not containing attention system).
 Seq2seq Model is implemented by [chainer][chainer].
+This software aim to learn pairs of sentences
+(e.g. conversation corpus or parallel corpus used in the field of Machine Translation) using seq2seq.

 __Caution__: This model is not used NStepLSTM.
 If you only want to use seq2seq model in chainer, you should use [chainer's formal example][chainer_seq2seq].